mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 Signature is calculated using the following algorithm:

-signature = sha512(address+secret), where + concatenation operation.
+signature = sha512(address+secret), whirhout spase between `address` and `secret`

-If the signature is invalid, the widget will not be displayed.
+The Validation is on the step `Pay with card`.
+If the signature is invalid, the widget is displayed, but user cannot complete the operation.
+In this case error `Signature is invalid` will be shown to user.

 For signature generation you can use [this](https://www.freeformatter.com/)